Steeple Bumpstead

-Steeple Bumpstead is a village and civil parish 3 mi south of Haverhill in Braintree district, Essex, England.
+Steeple Bumpstead is a village and civil parish 3 mi south of Haverhill in the Braintree district of Essex, England.
+At the 2021 census the parish had a population of 1,580.

-The parish church does not have a steeple, however the Congregational Church has a small Victorian one.
+The parish church does not have a steeple, although the Congregational Church has a small Victorian one.
 It is believed that the steeple referred to was located on the A1017 close to what is now the Wixoe Pumping Station.

 Village features include a village hall, School (Steeple Bumpstead Primary school) and park.